2024 Minnesota House of Representatives election: District 35A

 District 35A includes Anoka and Coon Rapids.
 Incumbent Zack Stephenson (DFL) won re-election by 3.8 percentage points, a narrower margin than his 2022 victory by about five percentage points.
 Stephenson, who chairs the House Commerce Finance and Policy Committee, is a prosecutor for Hennepin County.

 Josh Jungling was the Republican challenger.
-Jungling is the charitable gambling manager for the Anoka Ramsey Athletic Association.
+He was the charitable gambling manager for the Anoka Ramsey Athletic Association.